mycorpsolution/mycorpsolution/README.md

 # mycorpsolution
 mycorpsolution_repository

 29.08.2018.
 The integration of Github mycorpsolution repository with Discord server is finished.
+Welcome to the Discord channel.